SSWConsulting/SSW.Rules.Content/rules/help-in-powershell-functions-and-scripts/rule.md

     [switch]$MFA
 )
 ```
+::: bad

-Figure: Bad Example - Script not using any Comment-Based Help snippet
+Figure: Bad example - Script not using any Comment-Based Help snippet
 :::

-::: good
 ```powershell
 <#
 .SYNOPSIS